 Five Good Ideas

 - Digital transformation is not about technology.

 - You need the right technology, and integration is important.

 - You need a clearly defined vision and to address four areas: Internal productivity, donor and customer process, culture and roles, and new service and revenue models.

 - Change must be resourced.

 - Go digital or go dark.
 A sense of urgency and ongoing commitment to digital transformation is critical for future survival and success.

 - “Unlocking success in digital transformations.”
 McKinsey & Company.

-- The Giving Report 2020: Online Giving is on the Rise.
+- The Giving Report 2021: Faster Growth in Online Giving Crucial During Times of Crisis.
 CanadaHelps.

 - The Technology Fallacy.
 How People Are the Real Key to Digital Transformation.
 By Gerald C. Kane, Anh Nguyen Phillips, Jonathan R. Copulsky and Garth R. Andrus.